EthanTHoben/EthanTHoben.github.io/_portfolio/portfolio-2.md

 ---
 title: "3D Printed Stealth Drone"
 excerpt: "I am desiging and testing a custom 3D printed drone that I have designed with low observability in mind.
 For this particular portfolio item, I will not show images until it is complete as to keep particular fabrication and assembly techniques to myself.
-The drone makes use of multiple well known and some sparsely known stealth techniques, and will undergoe testing at various radar frequencies."
+The drone makes use of multiple well known and some sparsely known stealth techniques, and will undergo testing at various radar frequencies."
 collection: portfolio
 ---